 At that time, Stilicho was forced to leave the Balkans and go to the areas under Honorius to deal with local matters.
 Then Alaric led his troops to Epirus, where he also conducted numerous plundering operations.
 Arkadius was forced to conclude an agreement with Alaric, who was awarded the title of magister militum per Illyricum in 398 CE.
 Thus, the Gothic commander received one of the most important military titles and the right to use goods in the Illyric province.

 In the early fifth century CE, Alaric’s position in the east worsened, forcing him to seek new lands for his people.
 Taking advantage of Stilicho’s involvement in the fight against the Vandals and the Alans in Recia and Noricum, Alaric invaded Italy in 401 CE, occupying numerous towns and besieging Milan.
 Stilicho’s response was immediate – he returned to Italy and, at the head of his subordinate Vandals and Alans, forced the Goths to retreat.
 There were more clashes: at Polencja and Verona, which worsened the position of Alaric, who was forced to leave Italy and spread to Dalmatia.
 The siege of Milan terrified Honorius so much that he decided to move the capital to Ravenna, located on the Adriatic Sea.
-The city was surrounded by swamps and swamps and was seen to be easier to defend.
+The city was surrounded by swamps and was seen to be easier to defend.

 At that time, the alliances shifted again.
 Stilicho established cooperation with Alaric, thanks to which the Illyrian prefecture was under the control of the Western Empire.